-This “dwell time” action is therefore important to take the “opinion” of the 90% who do not interact directly on the publications.
+This “dwell time” action is therefore important to take the “opinion” of the 90% who do not interact directly on the posts.

 The engagement rate and virality

-So why describe all the different types of actions on a social network?
+You might wonder why we are taking the time to describe all the different types of actions on a social network?